secretstartups/handbook/sales/sales-operating-procedures/engage-and-educate-the-customer/index.html.md

 Below are **DAILY TASKS** you’ll need to perform within Salesforce.

 1. Accurately document each stage of the sales cycle using the list above.
 This requires you to assess each opportunity based on what tasks have taken place.
-For example, if you have created a lead, you have moved into the 00- Pre Opportunity stage of the sales cycle.
 If you have gathered data and the deal meets the criteria in step 5, the deal can then be designated as 0 - Pending Acceptance.
     *  When you have scheduled a follow up meeting to interview and obtain in depth [MEDDPPICC](/handbook/sales/meddppicc/) data the opportunity should be designated as stage 1 - Discovery.
     *   **Pipeline Hygiene: Generally review your accounts DAILY, but depending on the size of your book of business, it should be at least once per week.**
         *  Identify prospects who have been in your sales pipeline longer than your average sales cycle.